chloeekk/chloeekk.github.io/posts/meta-ads-library-search/index.md

-In 2021, when I took over a client’s Meta advertising account for an e-commerce business, their ROAS was only 1.8.
+In 2021, when I took over a client's Meta advertising account for an e-commerce business, their ROAS was only 1.8.
 The budget was limited, the creative team consisted of just one person, and the competitors were brands backed by tens of millions in funding.

 The first thing I did was not adjust bids or audiences.
-Instead, I spent three full days deconstructing 847 ads from 12 competitors in the Meta Ads Library.
+Instead, I spent three full days deconstructing 847 ads from 12 competitors in the Meta Ads Library—applying the same [competitor analysis](https://chloevolution.com/posts/how-to-make-integrated-marketing-strategy/) principles I use for integrated campaigns.
 I recorded each ad’s runtime, creative format, copy structure, and CTA strategy, and even used Python scripts to batch-download all the assets.

 Three months later, the account’s ROAS reached 4.2, and the creative click-through rate increased by 67%.
 I didn’t increase the budget or expand the team—I simply learned how to “reverse-engineer” ad strategies that had already been validated by the market.